Spyderisk/domain-csv2doc/README.md

 # csv2doc

-csv2dec is a tool to automatically generate documentation for a given Spyderisk domain model.
-It takes the domain model in csv format, creates a folder containing the generated data, and then runs a locally accessible user interface for that documentation.
+csv2doc is a tool to automatically generate documentation for a given Spyderisk domain model.
+It takes the domain model in CSV format, creates a folder containing the generated data, and then runs a locally accessible user interface for that documentation.

-A detailed breakdown of the code can be found in [DEVELOPMENT.md](./DEVELOPMENT.md).
-It is recommended that you review this in full, before making any major changes to the tool.
+This tool is a bit over 2000 lines of Python code, and a detailed description of the internals is in [DEVELOPMENT.md](./DEVELOPMENT.md).
+We suggest you read this before making any changes to the code.

 # Running the tool